zhongzero/OutDreamer-test/README.md

 bash scripts/train_outpaint.sh
 ```

-The example training process is based on two example video datas in `data/train_data/` as well as its meta json file in `data/data_json.json`.
+The example training process is demonstrated using two example video data in `data/train_data/` as well as its meta json file in `data/data_json.json`.

 You can simply place the video data into the `data/train_data/` directory and update the `data/data_json.json` file according to the template in actual training.
 The video data used in our experiments is sourced from https://huggingface.co/datasets/LanguageBind/Open-Sora-Plan-v1.1.0/tree/main/pexels